Skip to main content

 • String - implements additional methods for working with strings

-• Table - for representing data in the form of a table
+• Table - for representing data as a table

 • Wrap - for formatting paragraphs

-• Iterator - for traversing a set of data.
-The iterator is implicitly created by the FOREACH directive.
-This plugin allows you to create an iterator explicitly with the specified name
+• Iterator - for iterating over a dataset.
+The iterator is automatically created implicitly by the FOREACH directive.
+This plugin allows you to create an iterator explicitly with a specified name

 Examples of frequently used templates